louis-tru/quark/docs/CURRENT_WORK.md

 per-iteration multiplication.

 The Compute GRID AA prototype algorithm is now considered complete enough to enter Quark's rendering architecture.
-It still rebuilds/uploads data frequently and remains intentionally isolated, but correctness, data contracts, tile classification, coverage generation, and representative performance have been validated.
-Important production work includes caching immutable path data, pooled GPU buffers/textures, dirty-path rebuilds, batching multiple paths into an atlas, and reducing the full coverage-atlas/composite round trip.
+It remains intentionally isolated, but correctness, data contracts, tile classification, coverage generation, batch-oriented CPU output, and representative performance have been validated.
+The intended production model builds one batch of path data, lays all tiles in that batch into one coverage atlas, and generates/encodes the CPU/GPU data together.
+Production integration may require small adjustments to fit Quark's existing render-command, resource-ownership, buffer/texture-pool, and lifetime structures; it does not require revisiting the core CPU allocation strategy.
 The current algorithm and data contracts are documented in Chinese in `test/compute_aa/README.md`.

 The CPU construction pass has now been tightened around a thread-local `LinearAllocator`: temporary tile/backdrop buckets use arena-backed arrays, ordinary Compute AA records skip unnecessary construction/destruction, path translation has a multiply-free fast path, and edge/tile traversal avoids several repeated calculations.
-Treat CPU-side prototype optimization as mostly complete for now; the next profiling and optimization work should focus on GPU coverage/composition, dispatch shape, buffer upload/reuse, and reducing CPU-to-GPU synchronization.
+The temporary-allocation issue is resolved, and the final arrays are already continuous and batch-upload-friendly.
+Treat CPU-side algorithm and allocation optimization as complete for now; formal Qk integration should preserve this batch model while adapting the concrete renderer data structures.
+The next profiling and optimization work should focus on GPU coverage/composition and reducing the full-atlas round trip.

 The Metal coverage kernel now uses one `16 * sampleGrid`-thread group per 16x16
 tile.
 Each thread computes one complete Y-sample row, evaluating every relevant